 Most people are well aware that binge drinking isn't going to do them any favors for a variety of reasons ranging from mental health to physical.
 However, even moderate drinking can be incredibly damaging for some people, points out Tarek I. Hassanein, MD, FACP, FACG, AGAF, FAASLD, and owner of Southern California Liver & GI Center.

-The Remedy Rx: "Zero alcohol is the best," explains Dr. Hassanein.
+The Rx: "Zero alcohol is the best," explains Dr. Hassanein.
 "If you do drink it, make sure you consume no more than one drink for women and two drinks for men per day."

 You're Not Undergoing Proper Health Screenings

 It's easy to put off recommended health screenings, such as mammograms and colonoscopy screenings, considering they can be a pain in the butt.
 However, failing to stay on top of them can be the difference between life and death, considering that if most cancers are caught earlier the prognosis is usually better.